TinyBuild

-tinyBuild Inc. is an American publisher of indie games based in Bellevue, Washington.
+tinyBuild Inc. is an American publisher and developer of indie games based in Bellevue, Washington.

 The company was established by Alex Nichiporchik and Tom Brien in 2011 to expand Brien's game No Time to Explain into a commercial release.
 Building from the success of the game's Steam release in 2013, tinyBuild partnered with DoubleDutch Games for the development and release of SpeedRunners, which landed tinyBuild further publishing deals.
-Since March 2020, the company has been founding or acquiring new studios to expand.
+Between March 2020 and 2023, tinyBuild acquired or established a number of new studios as part of an expansion strategy.
+However, since 2023, due to the poor performance of many of its subsidiaries in addition to financial difficulties, tinyBuild has closed multiple studios as part of a restructuring and downsizing effort, laid off employees at others and sold off 2 subsidiaries.
+No further M&A activity has taken place after 2023.
 It became a public company on the Alternative Investment Market in March 2021.